OxygenCobalt/OxygenCobalt/README.md

 #### What I'm working on

-[**Auxio**](https://github.com/OxygenCobalt/Auxio): An android music player I primarly made for myself.
+- [**Auxio**](https://github.com/OxygenCobalt/Auxio): An android music player I primarly made for myself.
 Designed to be fast and functional without the useless features of other music players.

-[**musikr**](https://github.com/OxygenCobalt/musikr): A command-line music tagger and tagging library.
-This is largely a passion project that I work on irregularly.
+- A currently unnamed keepass-compatible password manager

 #### What I've done